TIGRLab/TAY_multimodal/README.md

 Quality Control:
  - Primary: Anisha Miah
+   - NODDI QC file with comments can be found in: NODDI_QC.csv
-   - one subject removed from NODDI outputs due to misalignment of NDI/ODDI map with parcellations
+     - sub-CMH00000125 removed from NODDI outputs due to misalignment of NDI/ODDI map with parcellations
+   - fMRI QC completed on: http://srv-dashboard.camhres.ca/study/TAY/pipeline/anisha_2025/niviz-rater

 Data Requests/Publications: N/A